 Using K-TRACS as a clinical decision-making tool improves patient safety and helps pharmacists promote community health.

 K-TRACS patient data should be used in combination with other screening tools and health information to determine the best patient outcomes.
 You should check K-TRACS before dispensing controlled substances to ensure the patient doesn't have overlapping prescriptions or concerning patterns of behavior.

-Half of K-TRACS patient searches were completed by pharmacists and their delegates in 2019.
-The number of patient searches completed by pharmacists and their delegates has increased 377% from 2016 to 2019.
+Pharmacies and their delegates completed 37% of patient searches on K-TRACS in 2020.
+The number of patient searches completed by pharmacists and their delegates has increased four-fold from 2017 to 2020.

 Become a Medication Collection and Disposal site and/or partner with local law enforcement to host a Drug Take Back Day to promote medication safety in your community.
 Partner with K-TRACS and the Kansas Board of Pharmacy by filling out our registration form to be included in consumer information about disposal opportunities.
 To collect controlled substances or host a Drug Take Back Day, visit the DEA's website.